echosprint/qiao-blog/src/content/blog/vision-first.md

 This continuous cycle of learn → act → verify forms the backbone of a robust, interpretable, and adaptive AGI pipeline.

+## World Model: Sight Brings Structure

+Does a language model have a world model?
+In a limited sense—yes.
+Any intelligent system capable of navigating or reasoning about the world must maintain an internal representation of it.
+LLMs infer world structure by consuming vast quantities of text, much like a blindfolded reader trying to understand reality through storytelling alone.
+They piece together geography, physics, and causality from secondhand descriptions—slowly, noisily, and often ambiguously.

+Consider geography: for an LLM to learn that France borders Germany, it must encounter this fact across various textual patterns and contexts.
+There is no spatial grounding—only statistical correlation.
+It's like learning to navigate Earth by reading millions of travel diaries.

+In contrast, an LVM with vision can grasp this in an instant.
+Show it a map, and spatial relationships become immediately clear.
+It sees proximity, topology, scale.
+A single image can encode what thousands of sentences might only approximate.

+This is the power of perceptual world modeling.
+Where LLMs reconstruct the world through symbolic inference, LVMs observe and encode it directly.
+Their world models are grounded not just in symbols, but in structure and space.

+A true AGI must build, maintain, and revise its world model.
+The more efficiently it can form this model—through vision, interaction, and simulation—the more effectively it can reason, plan, and act.
+For this, sight isn’t optional—it’s essential.